tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 Then in `components/schemas`, we define the `200` schema.

-Before we describe the response in the `components` object, it might be helpful to review what the [`current` response] from the OpenWeatherMap API looks like.
+Before we describe the response in the `components` object, it might be helpful to review what the [`weather` response] from the OpenWeatherMap API looks like.
 The response contains multiple nested objects at various levels.

 ```json